A Dreamer's Tales: Bethmoora

 A narrator tells the background of the desolate and abandoned city of Bethmoora.
 The city was abandoned abruptly for mysterious reasons, possibly a warning from the gods, a message from an emperor, disease or the desert.
 Bethmoora is brought up again in the later story, The Hashish Man.

 Idle Days on the Yann

-The narrator takes a river voyage down the Yann on the ship Bird of the River.
-The ship stops at Mandaroon, where the citizens sleep to prevent the gods from dying and dreaming to end; Astahahn, where citizens use ancient rituals to prevent Time from slaying the gods; Perdóndaris, a great trading city; and Nen, the last city on the river.
-The ship finally reaches the Gate of Yann: two narrow, mountain-high, smooth and pink marble cliffs that the river flows between into the sea.
-Departing, the protagonist knows he will not meet the captain again, because his fancy is growing weaker.

 The Sword and the Idol

 A tale of early humans.
 Loz invents an iron sword and comes to rule the tribe.
 Generations later, when Loz's descendant Lod is chief, Ird introduces religion to the tribe in the form of the worship of Ged.
 A battle of wills between Lod and Ird ends with Lod giving the sword to Ird.

 The Idle City

 Four short short stories told to gain entry to the Idle City.

 The Hashish Man

 The narrator of "Bethmoora" meets a man at a party who has visited the city more recently with the aid of hashish.
 He tells the narrator the city was abandoned at the order of emperor Thuba Mleen of Utnar Vehi.
 He describes some of the horrors of Thuba Mleen before fleeing the party to stay ahead of the police.